Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 IPFS_PATH=/tmp/ipfs $GO_IPFS_PATH cat QmYKMiVWKKG5aYnHKp8shSVGLKCejv2jYCePZ6skkdaVhx > packmsg.pb.bin
 ```

-We can now launch the docker with the parameter below to perform the circuit evaluation
+We can now launch the docker with the parameter below to perform the circuit evaluation.

-Previously, you can create a temporary folder that will be mounted and enable the docker to read the files
-> just pay attention that  $(pwd)/data path must match the previously created file *.pb.bin

 if the docker host can use X11 (i.e. WSL2 or VM):